cakephp/docs/en/controllers/middleware.rst

         );

-In addition to applying middleware to your entire application, you can apply middleware to specific sets of routes using :ref:`connecting-scoped-middleware`.
+In addition to applying middleware to your entire application, you can apply middleware to specific sets of routes using :ref:`Scoped Middleware <connecting-scoped-middleware>`.

 Adding Middleware from Plugins
 ------------------------------